mariselli/ngsymfony/README.md

 Sometime happen that we want to separate state base on path.
 In this case is possible to declare `sections` property.
-NOTE: the root property `module_name, module_name, file_path, urls` will be ignored even if are mandatory.
+NOTE: the root properties `module_name, module_name, file_path, urls` will be ignored even if are mandatory.
 ```
 ng_symfony:
     module_name: "ngSymfony.states"